dhchain/dhc/README.md

  1. Install IzPack from http://izpack.org/
  2. Download the source code from DHC repository
  3. Run ANT script build.xml
- 4. The resulting installer.jar will be contained in izpack/output directory
+ 4. The resulting dhc-full-installer.jar will be contained in izpack/output directory

 ## Contact
 admin@dhcne.org